Benedetta Pompili – Ceramic & Social Designer in Amsterdam

 HAMA,details of coffee filter, teapot and cups, Arita, 2024.

 The project began with a gesture of preservation of form, material, and process.
 Rather than introducing new objects, the focus shifted to reinterpreting the traditional hama, the porcelain props used to avoid cracking and helping the shrinking.
-The large majority of objects made in porcelain are fired on a hama, which is tossed away after one use.
+The large majority of objects made in porcelain are fired on a hama, that is daily tossed away after one use.

 A large quantity of hama was once produced in Arita, Japan.
 Following the retirement of a local Hama maker, the Saga Potters Association acquired his moulds to support continuity among regional kilns.
 Through this initiative, the project gained access to communal moulds—offering a foundation rooted in the region’s ceramic heritage.